RodsLaboratory/pds-docker/README.md

 docker run  --name pds_container -p 127.0.0.1:5001:5001 -v <path_to_pds-docker_project>/mailboxes:/opt/mailboxes pds_image
 ```

 Now you are able to access the mailboxes in the Docker container from the host filesystem.
-You can copy ED report text files into the ```<path_to_pds-docker_project>/metamap_inbox``` folder on the host system.
+You can copy ED report text files into the ```<path_to_pds-docker_project>/mailboxes/metamap_inbox``` folder on the host system which will appear if the volume is mounted correctly.
 The container
 will process the files and display the results in the web interface.